-I began photographing as a boy with a Brownie in the Fifties but didn’t start calling myself a photographer until 1968 while an English major at UT Austin.
-In 1970, I moved to New York and enrolled at NYU Film School but withdrew when drawn instead to the romance of photographing the streets of the city.
+I began photographing as a boy with a Brownie in the fifties but didn’t start calling myself a photographer until 1968 while an English major at UT Austin.
+In 1970, I moved to New York and enrolled at NYU Film School but withdrew when drawn instead to the romance and excitement of photographing the streets of the city.

 I began producing projects more concerned with the nature of image-making.
 I produced a series of iconic Americans shot from the television, the facades of corporate headquarters, the blurred scenery outside the windows of trains, and anonymous businessmen plowing the sidewalks of Wall Street.

 I exhibited my work at galleries such as Foto, The Mid-Town Y, Nikon House, and Fashion Moda.
 I freelanced around town, worked as an editorial researcher at Magnum, taught workshops at Hunter College, and printed for many other photographers.
 I was published in all the photo magazines, and I received a grant from the NY State Council on the Arts.